ABOUT REMOTE YEAR

 After years of organizing art exhibitions and cultural events in her hometown Rotterdam, The Netherlands, Aline spent four months leading hikes in Guatemala after which she decided to not go back to her old life and joined Remote Year.
 Known as 'Walking-wiki' or 'LMGTFY' by day, lover of obscure music and film by night (all though she will secretly listen to Justin Bieber).
 Enjoys food from all over the world, but would never eat an animal.
 You will hear her loud laugh from across the room, so you will always know when she’s near!

 CLAIRE SORIA GONDEK

 She struggles when she gets asked "where are you from?".
 You wonder why?
 Let's see, she was born in Chile, French mum, Spanish Dad: she grew up in a mix of French- Spanish - Moroccan culture and moved to Ireland a few years ago.
 It shouldn't be a surprise if she hasn't figured out yet how to reply to this question!
 She is mastering the art of mixing languages and making up words, although her true passion is whispering Justin Bieber songs to her team so they can’t get it out of their heads!

 With 6 years experience in marketing, community management, and maple syrup guzzling, Carly is excited to combine her professional background with her passions for travel and adventure!
-Some of the skills that make her a great addition are her abilities to crush tacos (a lot of them!) one-handedly, while pulling off some bad ass event planning.
+Some of the skills that make her a great addition are her abilities to crush tacos (a lot of them!) one-handedly, while pulling off some mediocre robotic dance moves.
 You can find her working remotely from any tree.